070 Shake: Musical style and influences

 Her musical style has been described as pop, alternative, ambient, and hip-hop.
 Shake has cited Kanye West, Kid Cudi, Michael Jackson, Lauryn Hill, Paramore, and My Chemical Romance as artists who have inspired her music.

 Personal life

 Shake uses she/her pronouns when describing lovers in her music.
 A 2017 Vogue essay on rising queer stars in rap music mentioned Shake's sexuality and included an Instagram image of her with her then-girlfriend.
-In a 2018 Pitchfork article, Shake said she does not label her sexuality: "I don't really identify myself as queer or gay or anything.
+In a 2018 Pitchfork article, Shake said she does not label her sexuality, saying "I don't really identify myself as queer or gay or anything.
 I just like girls."
 She was in a relationship with singer Kehlani from 2021 to 2022.

 Since January 2023, she has been in a relationship with actress-model Lily-Rose Depp.